-Pond E2C was operated in 2020 as described in the Operations Plan, similar to previous years.
+Pond E2C was operated in 2023 as described in the Operations Plan, similar to previous years.
 A continuous monitoring device for water quality was not utilized or required.
 Monitoring included grab samples collected on an approximately weekly basis for salinity and for water levels recorded from staff gauges installed in ponds at a WCS.
 Waterbird use was recorded to inform operations and meet habitat objectives.
+In 2023, 7 Western Snowy Plover (WSP) nests were monitored in pond E4C.
 Discharge was at or below 25% of capacity; therefore, no receiving water monitoring was required, as noted in the Final Order.
 System E2C operations were normal and regular flow occurs between E2C and Cargill Pond 3C and periodically between E2C and E5C.

-Pond E2 was operated in 2020 as described in the Operations Plan, similar to previous years.
-Discharge directly to the Bay from Pond E2 was generally maintained at 25% of capacity of two, 48-inch gates for much of the summer.
+Pond E2 was operated in 2023 as described in the Operations Plan, similar to previous years.
+Discharge directly to the Bay from Pond E2 was generally maintained at 25% of capacity of one to two, 48-inch gates for much of the summer.
 A continuous monitoring device was not utilized or required.
 Monitoring included grab samples collected on an approximately weekly basis to monitor salinity, and water levels recorded from staff gauges.
 Waterbird use was recorded to inform operations and meet habitat objectives.
 There is limited flow from E1 to E7 to E6, and to E5 from E4 to maintain water in the eastern ponds.
-Managed "batch" ponds (E6, E5) allow salinity to increase to approximately 120-parts per thousand (ppt), maintaining water levels by providing "make up" water (lost to evaporation) from adjacent ponds (E7 or E4).
+Managed "batch" ponds (E6, E5) allow salinity to increase to approximately 120-parts per thousand (ppt), maintaining water levels by providing "makeup" water (lost to evaporation) from adjacent ponds (E7 or E4).
 Batch ponds are recirculated in winter to maintain low salinity in the spring and summer monitoring season.
 E6C was managed as a seasonal pond and allowed to mostly dry.
-System E2 discharge operations during the winter successfully recirculated higher salinity conditions in "batch" and seasonal ponds (E5, E6 and E6C).
+System E2 discharge operations during the winter successfully recirculated higher salinity conditions in "batch" and seasonal ponds (E5, E6, and E6C).
+Beneficial reuse material (BRM) was imported and placed on top of existing levees in ponds E4, E5, E6 and E7, and stored at the stockpile area near Veasy street.
+Linked System E2C also had BRM import and placement on top of the E6C levee.

-The E10 intake/discharge WCS and a pond-to-pond WCS (E10 to E11) were replaced in 2017.
+The E10 intake/discharge WCS and a pond-to-pond WCS (E10 to E11) replaced in 2017 continue to function as designed.
 The E10 WCS has a 48-inch culvert and combination gates on each side.
 The WCS between E10 and E11 has a 36-inch culvert and combination gates on each side.
 The E11 WCS on Mt.
 Eden Creek (MEC) was repaired in May, 2020 and has a 48" culvert with combination gates on both sides.
 This WCS previously had a box weir on the Pond E11 side.
-Typical operations were conducted in 2020 in System E10 ponds.
+Typical operations were conducted in 2023 in System E10 ponds.
 Pond E10 is operated as a continuous circulation, low salinity pond, and pond E11 is operated as a seasonal pond with open water in summer drawing down in the fall to partly dry conditions.
 Pond E10 has intake from and discharge into the Bay at the mouth of MEC.
 E11 has periodic flow from Pond E10 in summer.
 Continuous monitoring devices (Datasondes) were not used in ponds or receiving waters.